Emergency/Advanced

 Failsafes

-Failsafe behavior and settings are configured in AMC.
-The AMC documentation covers each failsafe and related settings in detail.
+AMC configures failsafe behavior and settings.
+The AMC documentation covers each failsafe and related setting in detail.

 Some failsafes are discussed briefly below.